 You can’t fix everything overnight, but this guide will help you take back control.

-If negative or harmful content is impacting your online reputation, there are several steps you can take to address it.
-Follow these steps to help you manage and potentially remove such content.
+If unwanted or harmful content is impacting your online reputation, there are several steps you can take to address it.
+Follow these steps to help you manage and potentially remove negative content online.

 Once you’ve found the negative content and where it’s published, your first step is to contact the site owner or webmaster.
 Ask if they’re willing to remove the page or post directly from their website.